-Attitude sensing
+Angle sensing

-The C-POD contains an attitude sensor which records the angle-fromvertical each minute.

-The attitude can be viewed in CPOD.exe, when you have copied your data files after deployment, enabling you to ensure that the C-POD was correctly deployed in a vertical position.
+The C-POD contains an angle sensor which records the angle-fromvertical each minute.
+The angle can be viewed in CPOD.exe, when you have copied your data files after deployment, enabling you to ensure that the C-POD was correctly deployed.

-The sensor is set to prevent logging until the C-POD is deployed (when the hydrophone housing floats higher than the lid of the C-POD).
-This allows the C-PODs to be set up and transported some time before deployment, saving power and memory.
+By default, the sensor is set to prevent logging until the POD is deployed (when the hydrophone housing floats higher than the lid).
+This allows the POD to be set up and transported some time before deployment, saving power and memory.